kudrom/lupulo/docs/overview.rst

-The third one is a debug web page that you can access in the */debug* url and that will build and bind to the web page all the widgets defined in the layout plus some more information, like the layout for each widget, the raw data received from the server and the data once it has passed the accessors defined in the layout.
+The third one is a debug web page that you can access in the */debug* url and that will build and bind to the web page all the widgets defined in the layout plus the layout section for each widget, the raw data received from the server and the data once it has passed the accessors defined for the widget.
+You can also retrieve the debug page for a single widget if you append to the url the name of the layout for the respective widget, like */debug/battery* to render the widget defined by the battery section in the layout file.

 Deployment
 ----------